 Related to chamomile, pineapple weed has an enticing scent.
 The easiest way to identify the plant is to crush a flower between your fingers.
 If you don’t immediately smell the sweet scent of pineapple, you’ve got the wrong plant.

 Ahh, but when you do see them, it’s time to do your happy dance.
 Pineapple weed may be anywhere from two inches tall in a frequently mowed location to ten inches tall in an abandoned parking lot.
 Small stems can be pinched with your fingers but you may need scissors to snip thicker stems.
 In either case, take only the top few inches of each plant, leaving it to produce another round of flowers.
-Depending on how you use pineapple weed, you may use only the flowers or both foliage and flower.
-This plant blooms reliably all summer long.
-Flowers are plentiful and you should be able to harvest enough for immediate use and also dry some to store for the future.
+Depending on how you use pineapple weed, you may harvest only the flowers or both foliage and flowers.
+This plant blooms reliably all summer long and you should be able to harvest enough for immediate use and also dry some to store for the future.

 As a Beverage:

 The most popular use for pineapple weed is as a tea.
 (It’s not my favorite way to use it, but I feel it’s my duty to let you know it’s possible.)
 Use both leaves and flowers, either fresh or dried to make an infusion.
 Drying concentrates the flavor (fresh herbs can be 80-90% water) so you’ll only need half as much dried herb as you’d need of the fresh.
 Since taste-producing volatile oils evaporate over time, try to use dried herbs within 6 – 12 months.